PeachyDB-Inc/PeachyDB/README.md

 - **3.l)** Secondary index on user-defined-type is not supported because there is no natural sort order of user-defined-type.
 This is the same as Apache Cassandra.

-## 4. INSERT, DELETE, UPDATE behave differently from Apache Cassandra
+## 4. INSERT, DELETE, UPDATE behavior
+Insert, Delete, Update work differently from Apache Cassandra.
 - **4.a)** Unlike Apache Cassandra INSERT is an INSERT not an UPSERT, if the primary key conflicts with an existing object INSERT will fail.

 - **4.b)** Unlike Apache Cassandra UPDATE is an UPDATE not an UPSERT.
 So if the underlying item doesn't exist UPDATE will fail.